Uitgelogd

 Here’s how it works

-Once the exporter has received the terms of the L/C and everything is as agreed in the trade contract, the exporter can proceed to supply the goods and/or provide the services as agreed with the importer.
-We will from here on continue the explanation based on the supply of goods.
+3. Once the exporter has received the text of the L/C and everything is as agreed in the trade contract, the exporter delivers the goods and/or services as agreed.
+The next step sees the exporter draw up the required trade documents and send them to the advising bank, generally after the goods have shipped.

 Good to know

-The use of an L/C is governed by international regulations published by the International Chamber of Commerce (ICC).
+• The use of an L/C is governed by international regulations published by the International Chamber of Commerce (ICC).
 These rules are laid down in the Uniform Customs and Practice for Documentary Credits (UCP 600), a copy of which can be ordered from ICC.

 Fees